CinnamonBreadowo/challenge/Challenge-Writeup-Template.md

 ## Skills Required (!)

-- Python
-- Researching Skills
-- C/C++
+- Basic knowledge of how a Web App functions
+- Know how to properly enumerate a website
-- Know how to use common RE tools (i.e. Ghidra, IDA)
+- - Know how to use common RE tools (i.e. Ghidra, IDA)
-- ...

 ## Skills Learned (!)